Sparse Robust Classification via the Kernel Mean

-which is not constant in $v$ unless $\sigma_1 = \sigma_{-1}$.
+which is not constant in $v$ unless $\sigma_+ = \sigma_{-}$.
 Linear (and similarly misclassification loss) are no longer robust under label conditional noise.
-This result also means there is no non trivial loss that is robust to label conditional noise for all noise rates $\sigma_{-1} + \sigma_1 < 1$, as linear loss would be a candidate for such a loss. \\ \\ Progress can be made if one works with more general error measures, beyond expected loss.
-For a distribution $P \in \PP(X\times Y)$, let $P_{\pm} \in \PP(X)$ be the conditional distribution over instances given a positive or negative label respectively.
+This result also means there is no non trivial convex loss that is robust to label conditional noise for all noise rates $\sigma_{-} + \sigma_+ < 1$, as linear loss would be a candidate for such a loss. \\ \\ Progress can be made if one works with more general error measures, beyond expected loss.
+For a distribution $P \in \PP(X\times Y)$, let $P_+, P_- \in \PP(X)$ be the conditional distribution over instances given a positive or negative label respectively.
 The balanced error function is defined as,

 If both labels are equally likely under $P$, then the balanced error is exactly the expected loss.
-The balanced error "balances" the two class, treating errors on positive and negative labels equally.
-Closely related to the problem of learning under label conditional noise, is the problem of learning under mutually contaminated distributions, presented in Menon et al. \cite{Menon2015}.
-Rather than samples from the clean label conditional distributions, the decision maker has access to samples from corrupted distributions $\tilde{P}_{\pm}$, with,
+The balanced error ``balances" the two class, treating errors on positive and negative labels equally.
+Closely related to the problem of learning under label conditional noise, is the problem of learning under mutually contaminated distributions \citep{scott2013classification,Menon2015}.
+Rather than samples from the clean label conditional distributions, the decision maker has access to samples from corrupted distributions $\tilde{P}_{+}, \tilde{P}_-$,

 In words, the corrupted $\tilde{P}_{y}$ is a combination of the true $P_y$ and the unwanted $P_{-y}$.
 We warn the reader that $\alpha$ and $\beta$ are \emph{not} the noise rates on the two classes.
-However, in section 2.3 of Menon et al. \cite{Menon2015}, they are shown to be related to $\sigma_{\pm 1}$ by an invertible transformation.
+However, in section 2.3 of \citep{Menon2015}, they are shown to be related to $\sigma_{\pm}$ by an invertible transformation.

 \begin{theorem} Let $\ell$ be robust to label noise.
 Then,